 Chuck Stewart’s photography provided by Fireball Entertainment Group, courtesy of Chuck Stewart Photographs of John Coltrane, Archives Center, National Museum of American History, Smithsonian Institution

-Benjamin Hedin wrote and produced the documentary Two Trains Runnin’.
-He is also the author of In Search of the Movement: The Struggle for Civil Rights Then and Now.
+Benjamin Hedin is the producer and writer of the Grammy-nominated documentary Two Trains Runnin’ and the author of In Search of the Movement: The Struggle for Civil Rights Then and Now.

 A Points South essay from the 100th issue.

 In chronicling the civil rights movement, one inevitably develops an interest in how racial crimes are remembered in the community where they happened—in the way they gradually turn into folklore—and in Memphis, I have discovered, a sense of fatedness clings to the King assassination.

 Black Keys frontman Dan Auerbach on Junior Kimbrough’s influence.